 Casting Your Line: Query Letters

-Putting together a great query letter is almost as hard as writing the whole damn book.
+This is part 7/11 in our series about How to Land a Literary Agent: Putting together a great query letter is almost as hard as writing the whole damn book.
 And it’s a lot less fun.
 The good news is that you’ve already done the hardest part: you’ve written the pitch.
-At this point, you’ve identified a number of agents whose interests are arguably aligned with yours, and all…
+At this point, you’ve…